-Long before I reached the archaeological dig site of Bael Moden, the smoke in the sky had me concerned.
+Long before I reached the archaeological dig site of the ancient ruins, the smoke in the sky had me concerned.
 The closer I got, the more I understood that I was riding toward tragedy.

 “Are there still people in there?”
 I asked, shouting to them.

-“Aye!” a young dwarf female shouted from somewhere in the haze.
+“Yes!” a young Besherman female shouted from somewhere in the haze.
 “Dozens of them!
 Do you think you can help?”

 “I’ll do what I can!”
 I answered, working my way to the survivors.
 The young female was small, probably only a child, and she had fire red hair in a tangled mess atop her head.
 She was covered in soot, but she looked otherwise unharmed.

-“There’s a fire suppressant system installed in the facility,” she shouted.
+“There’s a fire suppressant system installed in the ruins,” she shouted.
 “We can’t get in there to activate it though, and someone manually shut it off!”